floriankraemer/floriankraemer.github.io/_posts/Ports-and-Adapters.markdown

 Now that we have clarified the high-level layers, we will take a look at the inner structure of each.
 The structure should work well in any framework and probably most object oriented languages.

 Below this section I'll provide an exhaustive rational for this structure.
 Nothing in it was chosen randomly but with an intention and idea behind it.
-You are welcome to provide a constructive critic in the comments or to contact me on twitter or Linked in.
+You are welcome to provide a constructive critic in the comments or to contact me on twitter or Linked in if you want to discuss an aspect of it!

 ```text
 src/